BenWam254/BenWam254/README.md

 ## Current Focus

-Deep-diving into Data Engineering fundamentals — specifically containerized environments and local pipeline architecture.
+Deep-diving into Data Engineering fundamentals; specifically containerized environments and local pipeline architecture.
 Building a stronger foundation in how data moves, transforms, and lands reliably at scale.